The exact strength of generic absoluteness for the universally Baire sets: Introduction

 As part of proving \rthm{thm:main_theorem} and \rthm{thm:tower_sealing}, we will establish that \begin{theorem} $\sf{Sealing}$ is consistent relative to a Woodin cardinal that is a limit of Woodin cardinals.
 So is $\sf{Tower \ Sealing}$. \end{theorem} One consequence of \rthm{upper bound} is that $\sf{Sealing}$ is within the short extender region.
 While \rthm{upper bound} doesn't illustrate the impact of $\sf{Sealing}$, its exact impact on $\sf{IMP}$ in the short extender region can also be precisely stated.
 But to do this we will need extenders.\\\\ \textbf{Extender Detour}\\

-Before we go on, let us take a minute to explain the concept of an extender, which is a natural generalization of ultrafilters.
+Before we go on, let us take a minute to introduce extenders, which are natural generalization of ultrafilters.
 In fact, extenders are just a coherent sequence of ultrafilters.
 As was mentioned above, the goal of $\sf{IMP}$ is to build canonical $L$-like inner models for large cardinals.
 The current methodology is that such models should be constructed in G\"odel's sense from extenders, the very objects whose existence large cardinal axioms assert.
 Perhaps the best way to introduce extenders is via the elementary embeddings that they induce.

 Suppose $M$ and $N$ are two transitive models of set theory and $j:M\rightarrow N$ is a non-trivial elementary embedding.
 Let $\kappa=\cp(j)$ and let $\l\in [\k, j(\k))$ be any ordinal.
 Set